Get Jacked With This 3 Day Muscle Mass Workout

 For your pre-workout warm up, start by walking for 3 minutes and follow-up with a 30 second balls-to-the-walls high intensity sprint.
 Finish off with 90 seconds of walking.

 This “shock” is going to prime your body to train hard and helps get your core body temperature up.
+There’s no need to spend 30 minutes on cardio.
+Save your energy for the weights you are about to destroy.

 Post Workout Conditioning